Sunday, July 20, 2014

 Yes, that is Judith at two years old with the Cormorant, 1952, Seaside, Oregon and yes, now some 62 years later in her birthday suit, 2014, Kehoe Beach, California.
 Since that first introduction to the glories of sun and surf, the beach has been her place, "power spot" on the planet.
 On Sunday, July 13, it was reaffirmed with a long trek from Abbott's Lagoon to Kehoe Beach that included an annual skinny dip baptism in the chill Pacific Ocean.
 And, although a Cormorant did not present herself, many other creatures large and small did.

-It was a glorious day that included a soulful rendition of Merle Hargard's The Day I Started Loving You Again, from a troubadour at the trailhead.
+It was a glorious day that included a soulful rendition of Merle Haggard's The Day I Started Loving You Again, from the troubadour at the trailhead.
 Along the way there were many natural wonders — the scampering of a Long-tailed Weasel, the dive of River Otter, the flurry of a Northern Harrier on the hunt, bumble bees on the Cobweb Thistle.

 There were special discoveries of a Mermaid's Purse, the expended egg sack for a Skate,